mrinal-sourav/Projects/README.md

 # Projects
-Repository for some tinkering around with AI and data scin.retrieval projects.
+Repository for some tinkering around with AI and data science and retrieval projects.

 Each folder contains a seperate project with details in the adjoining text/notebook.